harshbhaskerwar28/E-Safe-Tel-Bot/README.md

 Contributions to E-Safe Bot are welcome!
 Whether it's bug fixes, feature enhancements, or translations, feel free to contribute to the project.
 Please follow the guidelines outlined in the CONTRIBUTING.md file.

-## Credits

-E-Safe Bot is developed by [Your Name] and is powered by OpenAI's Large Language Model (LLM).

 ## License

 This project is licensed under the [MIT License](LICENSE).